 Provisional figures released earlier this year showed that in 2010:

 England has also slipped down the international table for reading in primary schools.
-The Progress in International Reading Literacy Study (PIRLS) of 10-year-olds saw England fall from third out of 35 countries in 2001 to fifteenth out of 40 countries in 2006.
+The Progress in International Reading Literacy Study (PIRLS) of 10-year-olds saw England fall from third out of 35 countries in 2001 to 15th out of 40 countries in 2006.

-Ofsted will inspect the teaching of reading and phonics in schools and the impact on pupils’ results, and on November 14 it published a report showing best practice in the teaching of phonics.
+Ofsted will inspect the teaching of reading and phonics in schools and the impact on pupils’ results, and on 14 November 2010 it published a report showing best practice in the teaching of phonics.
 The information provided from this test will allow Ofsted and schools to have a better conversation about each school’s teaching of phonics.

 How phonics works